Bilingual education by country or region: California

-California is the state with the highest number of English Learners (ELs) in the United States.
+California is the state with the highest number of English learners (ELs) in the United States.
 One out of three students in California is an EL.
 In June 1998, Proposition 227 was passed by 61% of the California electorate.
 This proposition mandates that ELs be placed in structured English immersion for a period "not normally to exceed one year," then be transferred to mainstream classrooms taught "overwhelmingly in English."
 This proposition also gave parents the possibility to request alternative programs for their children, however, the availability of waivers and information to parents have been a challenge in the implementation of this proposition.

 In 2000, the California Department of Education contracted with the American Institutes for Research (AIR) and WestEd to conduct a five-year evaluation of the effects of Proposition 227.
 The study methodology focused on "A combination of student achievement analysis, phone interviews, case study site visits, and written surveys was used to examine such questions as how the proposition was implemented, which EL services are most and least effective, and what unintended consequences resulted from Proposition 227's implementation."

 The authors caution about the limitations in the statewide data.
 California does not have the capacity to link student academic progress over time across years; however, using student-level linked data over time from the Los Angeles Unified School District, and complementing that analysis with surveys, site visits and interviews, the study found "no conclusive evidence favoring one instructional program over another."
-Students who remained in bilingual education have similar academic growth trajectories when compared with students who switched to English Immersion.
+Students who remained in bilingual education have similar academic growth trajectories when compared with students who switched to English immersion.

-California, among other states, also has many public schools that have Immersion programs, most commonly Spanish/English Immersion but also including other languages.
+California, among other states, also has many public schools that have immersion programs, most commonly Spanish–English immersion but also including other languages.
 Immersion programs include native speakers of both languages and include instruction in both languages, with primary (grade) schools typically having 90% instruction in the minority language in the early grades, transitioning to 50% instruction in each of the minority language and English in the upper grades.

-Proposition 227 has been repealed in 2016 by California Proposition 58 (2016).
+Proposition 227 was repealed in 2016 by California Proposition 58 (2016) with a majority of 73.52%.

 Arizona

-California was followed by Arizona in the passage of similar legislation, Arizona Proposition 203, which ended several programs previously available to ESL students.
+California was followed in 2000 by Arizona in the passage of similar legislation, Arizona Proposition 203, which ended several programs previously available to ESL students.
 Arizona was the first state to provide bilingual education in the 1960s.